Teach Next Year MEd

-- TNY graduates are expected to teach in an urban school for three years.
+- TNY graduates commit to teaching in an urban/high need school for three years.

-- Join an expanding TNY alumni network of hundreds working in schools throughout the BPS district and across Massachusetts.
+- Graduates join an expanding TNY alumni network of hundreds working in schools throughout the BPS district and across Massachusetts.

-- Continuous support from TNY and BPS.
-New teachers in BPS are guaranteed support in their first years to help them continue to develop the skills that will make them effective teachers.
+- New teachers in BPS are guaranteed support in their first years to help them continue to develop the skills that will make them effective teachers.